Sondland gets a laugh confirming salty phone call with Trump: ‘Sounds like something I would say’

 Sondland's testimony began the fourth day of public hearings in the House Intelligence Committee's impeachment inquiry of Trump, which thus far has centered on whether or not Trump tried to pressure Ukraine into investigating Democratic activities in 2016 as well as former vice president Joe Biden and his son Hunter, who was on the board of the Ukrainian energy company Burisma while the elder Biden was in office.

 Sondland testified that it was his impression that Trump would not meet with Zelensky at the White House unless Zelensky publicly declared that he was conducting investigations of the Democrats and Burisma.
 Democrats have accused Trump of also withholding military aid to Ukraine as leverage to get the investigations.
-Sondland said he never directly heard from Trump that this was the case, although he did say he never got a clear answer as to why the aid was held back until Sept.
-11, 2019.
+Sondland said he never directly heard from Trump that this was the case, although he did say he never got a clear answer as to why the aid was held back and presumed they were linked.

 Sondland did recall that at one point he asked Trump what he wants from Ukraine.